Compiling and Installing¶

 Clang - exact minimum requirement is currently unknown.

-Microsoft Visual Studio 2015 or later is required, for building on Windows.
+Microsoft Visual Studio 2019 Version 16.11 or later and Windows SDK of at least 20348 is required, for building on Windows.

 Third party/extra tools.¶